 Afterward, John Brown was tried for treason against the Commonwealth of Virginia, convicted and hanged in nearby Charles Town.
 But his raid and its publicity was a turning point in the many disagreements between the North and South and led the nation away from compromise and closer to Civil War.
 After this event, the building was referred to as “John Brown’s Fort.”

 When the Civil War began, the Harpers Ferry Armory became an immediate target and changed hands several times during the war.
 During these years, the building was utilized as a prison, a powder magazine, and probably a supply house.
 Union troops admired the fort as they passed while Confederate troops cursed it, and many troops broke pieces of brick and wood off the fort as souvenirs.

 By the time the war ended, the only building that remained at the armory was John Brown’s Fort.

 In 1891, the fort was sold, dismantled, and transported to Chicago where it was displayed a short distance from The World’s Columbian Exposition.
 The building, attracting only 11 visitors in ten days, was closed, dismantled again, and left on a vacant lot.

 In 1894, Washington, D.C. journalist Kate Field, who had a keen interest in preserving memorabilia of John Brown, spearheaded a campaign to return the fort to Harpers Ferry.
 After five acres of land was made available by local resident Alexander Murphy, and the Baltimore & Ohio Railroad offered to ship the disassembled fort free of charge, it was moved back to Harpers Ferry.
 In 1895, John Brown’s Fort was rebuilt on the Murphy Farm about three miles outside of town on a bluff overlooking the Shenandoah River.

-In 1903, Storer College began their own fundraising drive to acquire the structure.
+In 1903, Storer College began its own fundraising drive to acquire the structure.
 In 1909, on the occasion of the 50th Anniversary of John Brown’s Raid, the building was purchased and moved to the Storer College campus on Camp Hill in Harpers Ferry.
 There, it was used as a museum and many students were required to give tours of the museum to strengthen their public speaking skills.